-There is a direct connection between healthy soil, healthy food and healthy people.
-The biodiversity in organic soil provides the necessary environment for microorganisms, bacteria and fungi that ultimately facilitate the production of nutrient rich food.
+There is a direct connection between healthy soil, healthy food, and healthy people.
+The biodiversity in organic soil provides the necessary environment for microorganisms, bacteria, and fungi that ultimately facilitate the production of nutrient rich food.
 The medical community has begun to highlight the imperative role of healthy food in both daily nourishment and long-term preventative care.

-Persistent challenges in modern human health, including allergies, lack of immunity, and the rise of preventable disease, are increasingly being linked to the food we eat and the methods for producing it.
-The food produced from regenerative farming practices and certified organic management offers a stark contrast to the glut of unhealthy products created in chemical dependent environments on large-scale conventional farms.
+Persistent challenges in modern human health, including allergies, weakened immune systems, and the rise of preventable disease are increasingly being linked to the food we eat and the methods with which that food is grown.
+Food produced using organic and regenerative practices is vastly different from food produced through chemically-dependent conventional agriculture.

-Iroquois Valley has been committed to human health since day one, best represented by the goals and motivation of our Co-Founder and Board Chair, Dr. Stephen Rivard.
+Iroquois Valley has been committed to human health since day one, best represented by the goals and motivation of our Co-Founder and Board Co-Chair, Dr. Stephen Rivard.
 Dr. Rivard sees nutritious food as the best form of preventative medicine against epidemics like heart disease, diabetes, obesity, and cancer, and is increasingly encouraged by the direct connections being made between healthy soil and a healthy planet.